 Alpine home prices are not only among the most expensive in Utah, but Alpine real estate also consistently ranks among the most expensive in America.

 Also of interest is that Alpine has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Alpine is also a city of artists.
 Alpine has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Alpine’s character.

-A relatively large number of people in Alpine telecommute to their jobs.
-Overall, about 12.46% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.58% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Alpine is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Alpine’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Because of many things, Alpine is a great place for families with children to consider.
+First of all, many other families with children live here, making Alpine a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Alpine has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Alpine’s overall crime rate is lower than average for the country.

 The people who call Alpine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alpine residents report their race to be White, followed by Asian.
-Important ancestries of people in Alpine include German, Danish, Irish, and Scottish.
+Important ancestries of people in Alpine include English, German, Danish, European, and Scottish.

 The most common language spoken in Alpine is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and French.